Vyktors/SD_Cinema/README.md

 ### `vuejs` is not correctly installed

 After the npm install, if you use the command `vue -V`, you should get the current VueJS version you're using.
-If not, scripts are may be disable on your OS.
+If not, scripts may be disable on your OS.
 Solution:

  - Open Powershell as administrator
  - run `set-executionpolicy unrestricted`